 Review once again

-With these tips, I hope you will do your best on the big day.
-We also offer a variety of comprehensive practice questions categorized into ASVAB sections.
-That will make it much easier for you to see where your weaknesses are and what you can do to improve them.
-After you’ve familiarized yourself with the test questions, you may take our free ASVAB practice test to get a feel for the full test format.
+With these suggestions, we hope you do your best on the big day.
+We also provide a wide range of comprehensive practice questions organized into ASVAB sections.
+This will make it much easier to identify your weaknesses and what you can do to improve them.
+After you’ve become acquainted with the test questions, you can take our free ASVAB practice test to get a sense of the overall test format.